-The Hawaiian Islands are rich with culture and lore of supernatural beings.
+The Hawaiian Islands are rich with the culture and lore of supernatural beings.
 Real-life tragedies and dark events in local history have spawned many urban legends and scary stories from Hawaii.
 Tales of mysterious creatures, old goddesses with old grudges, and legends of ghosts are simply part of daily life on the Hawaiian Islands.

 Everything is considered "alive" on the island.
 Even the banyan trees littering the landscape are believed to contain lost spirits that became tangled in their twisted, otherworldly form.
-Every nook and cranny, every rock and leaf are some part of Hawaiian urban legends.
+Every nook and cranny, every rock and leaf is part of Hawaiian urban legends.
 There are so many creepy stories and Hawaiian urban legends that have been passed down for generations, it's hard to pick the scariest one.

-The next occupiers of the Hawaiian hell house, was three women.
-One of them was grabbed by the entity, the other two called the police for help.
-Once again the police couldn’t really do much except escort them out and follow along behind them as they drove to their mother’s house.
-While following the ladies, their car pulled over.
+The next occupiers of the Hawaiian hell house were three women.
+One of them was grabbed by the entity, and the other two called the police for help.
+Once again, the police couldn’t really do much except escort them out and follow along behind them as they drove to their mother’s house.
+While following the women, their car pulled over.
 The officer went to check on them only to find two women wresting the invisible goliath that seemed to be choking out the third woman.
 He tried to help them but was pushed and held back by what he described as a “large calloused hand.”
 He managed to get the choking woman out of the car, but neither of their cars would start until she went back to her own car.
 The police officer and the other two women watched helplessly as the door was ripped off the car and the woman was choked to death.

 They say anyone who hears the sound of conch shells and chanting rising through the air must hide.
 If spotted, they must play dead or lie flat at the feet of the marchers in respect.
-Locals warn anyone who comes in contact with night marchers to not make eye contact with them.
-Anyone who does not have an ancestor among the night marchers and dares to make eye contact with them will be killed.
+Locals warn anyone who comes into contact with night marchers to not make eye contact with them.
+Anyone who does not have an ancestor among the night marchers and dares to make eye contact with them will be slain.

 The legend of Mujina first appears in Japanese folklore and was brought to the Hawaiian islands by Japanese immigrants.
 A Mujina is a faceless creature capable of mimicking a human form.
-The earliest known sighting of this creature in Hawaii occurred in 1959, when a woman saw the faceless creature in the bathroom of the drive-in theater in Kahala.
+The earliest known sighting of this creature in Hawaii occurred in 1959 when a woman saw the faceless creature in the bathroom of the drive-in theater in Kahala.

-The woman claimed when she entered the restroom there was another woman combing her red hair.
-Once she got closer she realized the woman didn’t have a face.
+The woman claimed when she entered the restroom, there was another woman combing her red hair.
+Once she got closer, she realized the woman didn’t have a face.
 Terrified and unable to process what she saw, the woman fled the premises babbling incoherently.
-Allegedly she suffered a nervous breakdown and was hospitalized.
+Allegedly, she suffered a nervous breakdown and was hospitalized.
 The story was so popular, it caught the attention of a local radio show.
 Host Glen Grant was discussing it on air in 1981 when the woman called into recount her story, insisting it was true.
 She went into great detail and soon many were taking her story as fact.
-Since then others have reported seeing the faceless woman all across the island, including Grant.
+Since then, others have reported seeing the faceless woman all across the island, including Grant.